LOVE TRAVEL ENGLAND

 Picture

 We stop and look at each other.
-Neither of us can face it so we turn around right here.
+The path looks brutal and neither of us can face it so we turn around right here.

 Picture